Ben-Guaragno/DigitalPhotoFrame/README.md

 	1. See sample config for formatting
 	1. photoUpdateSec is in seconds, weatherUpdateMin and dateUpdateMin are in minutes
 	1. enableDate can be set to false to remove the date from the display
+	1. centerPhoto can be set to false to right align photos in the display
 1. The following command line arguments must be provided to allow the JVM to run JFX
 	1. The location of the JFX library: `--module-path <PATH-TO-JFX>/lib` (replace `<PATH-TO-JFX>` with the path to your JFX library)
 	1. The necessary modules: `--add-modules javafx.controls,javafx.fxml`